 We received several Press Releases via the Rogers Park Chamber of Commerce regarding upcoming shows at The Red Line Tap in Rogers Park.
 As part of our Press Release services at Bill Morton Promotions...

-Michael McDermott Saturday, March 30 at 8 pm.
+The following is an upcoming performance by Michael McDermott Saturday, March 30 at 8 pm.

 The Red Line Tap